keboola/developers-docs/integrate/storage/index.md

 ## Table Imports and Exports
 Tables are imported to and exported from Storage via asynchronous (background) jobs.

-- Technically, when importing a table, the actual data is first transported to an Amazon S3 storage, and then bulk is loaded into the internal database in Storage.
+- When importing a table, the actual data is first transported to an Amazon S3 storage, and then bulk is loaded into the internal database in Storage.
+Similarly,
-- Similarly, when exporting a table, the data is first offloaded to an Amazon S3 storage and downloaded from there.
+- When exporting a table, the data is first offloaded to an Amazon S3 storage and downloaded from there.

 While this process is much more complicated than a simple file upload or download, it offers better **manageability** and **traceability** features.